lf-edge/edge-home-orchestration-go/docs/secure_manager.md

   3. Authorizer (RBAC)
   4. TLS

-In order for the Secure Manager to be allowed, it is necessary to assemble the **Edge-Orchestration** with the `secure` option.
+In order for the Secure Manager to be allowed, it is necessary to build the **Edge-Orchestration** with the `secure` option.

+> Unfortunately the `datastorage` is temporarily not supported in `secure` mode.
 ---

 ## 2. Verifier